Indianapolis Colts vs. New England Patriots NFL Week 15 Odds, Plays and Insights for December 18, 2021

 Patriots stats and trends

-- In games that New England amasses over 342.1 yards, the team is 4-2 against the spread and 5-1 overall.
+- When New England piles up over 342.1 yards, the team is 4-2 against the spread and 5-1 overall.

 - The Patriots have turned the ball over 16 times, 13 fewer times than the Colts have forced turnovers (29).